pachyderm/docs/content/latest/how-tos/developer-workflow/create-ml-workflow.md

 any language or framework, including Apache Spark™, Tensorflow™, scikit-learn™, or other, and output any format of persisted model, such as pickle, XML, POJO, or other.
-Regardless of the framework, Pachyderm versions the model so that you can track the data that was used to train each model.
+Regardless of the framework, MLDM versions the model so that you can track the data that was used to train each model.

-Pachyderm processes new data coming into the input repository with the updated model.
+MLDM processes new data coming into the input repository with the updated model.
 Also, you can recompute old predictions with the updated model, or test new models on previously input and versioned data.
 This feature enables you to avoid manual updates to historical results or swapping ML models in production.

-For examples of ML workflows in Pachyderm see
+For examples of ML workflows in MLDM see
 [Machine Learning Examples](https://github.com/pachyderm/examples).